ChouseinKec/triax-page/README.md

 - **Lazy Evaluation:** Syntax parsing and expansion are performed on-demand for performance and circular dependency safety.
 - **Comprehensive Lookup Tables:** Centralized definitions for CSS properties, tokens, and units.
 - **Robust Parsing & Validation:** All value editing is validated against the CSS spec, with error feedback.
-- **Device, Orientation, and Pseudo Selection:** Style editor supports device-specific, orientation-specific, and pseudo-class styling and selection for advanced responsive and stateful layouts.
+- **DeviceDefinition, OrientationDefinition, and PseudoDefinition Selection:** Style editor supports device-specific, orientation-specific, and pseudo-class styling and selection for advanced responsive and stateful layouts.
 - **Componentized Value Editors:** Modular editors for color, dimension, keyword, function, and more.

 ### ⚙️ Logic Editor